Call for an initial consultation

 As the name indicates, these types of trusts are a combination of more than one type of trust.
 Sometimes known as Hybrid Trusts, these trusts incorporate several elements of different trust structures.
 For example, in a mixed trust, some assets may be managed on the basis of a Discretionary Trust, while others may be treated on the basis of a Bare Trust.
 This type of trust fund is particularly advantageous if you have children who are 18 and over and others who are still under the age of 18.

-An experienced trust lawyer, such as Graysons’ trust solicitors in Sheffield and Chesterfield, will be able to advise which type of trust structure best meets your children’s needs.
+An experienced trust lawyer, such as Graysons’ trust solicitors in Sheffield, Chesterfield and Hathersage, will be able to advise which type of trust structure best meets your children’s needs.

 What are the benefits of setting up a trust fund for a child?